Gregory Haroutounian’s work on a series of cases has led to impressive, multimillion-dollar results for Ross Feller Casey clients.

-He also helped founding partner Joel Feller obtain a $7 million settlement for a family of a truck driver who died in a crash caused by a defective steering assembly.
+He also helped founding partner Joel Feller obtain a $7 million settlement for a family of a truck driver who died in a crash caused by a defective steering assembly, and a $5 million settlement in a lawsuit alleging administrators at a school district failed to prevent a teacher from sexually abusing a student.

-Working with founding partner Matt Casey, Haroutounian helped secure $4.85 million in a case involving a delay in surgically treating a spinal cord compression that resulted in paralysis.
+Working with founding partner Matt Casey, Haroutounian helped secure an $8.1 million recovery in a product liability case and $4.85 million in a case involving a delay in surgically treating a spinal cord compression that resulted in paralysis.

 Haroutounian graduated summa cum laude from the State University of New York at Albany in 1994.
 In 1999, he graduated from Syracuse University College of Law, summa cum laude, and was class Salutatorian.
 He earned an LL.M. in Trial Advocacy from Temple University School of Law in 2008.